-You're probably all-too-familiar with the need and the struggle for business and IT to be on the same page in terms of goals.
+You're probably all-too-familiar with the need and the struggle for business and IT to be on the same page in terms

 Euclid Inc., of San Jose, Calif., makes a living selling software that helps align the two departments.
 Now the company is putting more "organic" ingredients into its product -- the "been there, done that" experience of CIOs past and present.

 Euclid's CIO Advisory Board will help the company tweak and perfect its BizSmart alignment product as well as educate customers on the importance of IT alignment with business goals.

 Initial members of the board include Gary Sutula, most recently CIO at R.R.
 Donnelley; Brian Kilcourse, former CIO of Longs Drug Stores; and Bob Doyle, former CIO at Alliant Foodservices Inc.

 "[They] have more than 50 years of combined experience in IT management at executive levels.
 They understand first-hand the challenges of a Fortune 1000 CIO," said Euclid president and co-founder Sateesh Andra in a statement.

 Euclid pointed to a survey of Fortune 500 CIOs to help validate its new advisory board.
 The company claimed that a majority of respondents to its survey are trying to bridge the gulf between business and IT with standards like Six Sigma, Balanced Scorecards and Cost of Poor Quality.

 Most of the CIOs, Euclid said, agreed that success must be measured in business terms, with business partnerships, alignment, and better articulation of the business value of IT being their top priorities.

 Kilcourse, currently a senior partner with BEK Consulting, said that most top IT executives these days understand that every single IT initiative must support business goals in a measurable way.